 Newfoundland has the sweetest, juiciest berries around.
 Growing up, there was a field alongside my home and they were so plentiful.
 You could just go out and grab them by the handful.
 How cool is that?

-What is Lemon Cream?
+What Is Lemon Cream?

-This particular lemon cream recipe is simply two ingredients – homemade lemon curd and whipped cream.
+This particular lemon cream recipe is simply two ingredients: homemade lemon curd and whipped cream.
 You simply mix both together and it’s ready to use.
 Easy, huh?

 It’s not quite a lemon mousse because it doesn’t have egg white and it’s not as airy as mousse.
-Rather, it’s richer/denser and oh so creamy dreamy.
+Rather, it’s richer/denser and so creamy dreamy.

-How to Make Lemon Cream Tarts
+How To Make Lemon Cream Tarts

-Full details are in the recipe card below, but here are the basics –
+Full details are in the recipe card below, but here are the basics:

 - Bake store-bought mini tart shells and lay to one side.